Faster Algorithms for the Least-Core value and the Nucleolus in Convex Games

-While the individual components of $\nu$ for players in $S$ and $N \setminus S$ remain unknown, Proposition \ref{prop:reducedmax2} establishes that no further information is required to define the reduced games with respect to $S$ and $N \setminus S$ for convex games\footnote{This proposition is a simplified form of Lemma 5.7 in \cite{maschler1971kernel}.
-However, it does not appear explicitly in that form in \cite{maschler1971kernel}, and extracting it is not immediate.}.
-This result is crucial, as it corrects a fundamental mistake by Kuipers, who erroneously claimed that \cite{maschler1971kernel} proves the stronger (but incorrect) Theorem \ref{prop:kuiperswrong} (see Section \ref{sec:algoRG}).
-For completeness, we provide a short and direct proof of a more general result in the Appendix (see Proposition \ref{prop:reducedmax}\footnote{Interestingly, while writing this paper, we discovered that a result akin to Proposition \ref{prop:reducedmax} had already been identified and utilized by Peleg and Sudh\"olter \cite{peleg2007introduction}.
-They employed it to demonstrate that the prekernel of a convex game coincides with the (pre)nucleolus (Lemma 5.7.2 in \cite{peleg2007introduction}).}). \begin{prop}\cite{maschler1971kernel} Let $(N,v)$ be a convex game, $S$ an essential coalition of $(N,v)$, and $\nu$ its (pre)nucleolus.
-We have:
+This proposition is a simplified form of Lemma 5.7 in \cite{maschler1971kernel}.
+However, it does not appear explicitly in that form in \cite{maschler1971kernel}, and extracting it is not immediate.
+This result is crucial, as it corrects a fundamental mistake in \cite{kuipersPolynomialTimeAlgorithm1996}, who erroneously claimed that \cite{maschler1971kernel} proves the stronger but Incorrect Theorem~\ref{prop:kuiperswrong} (see Section~\ref{sec:algoRG}).
+For completeness, we provide a short and direct proof of a more general result in the Appendix~\ref{sec:appendix_proofs} (see Proposition~\ref{prop:reducedmax}).
+Interestingly, while writing this paper, we discovered that a result akin to Proposition~\ref{prop:reducedmax} had already been identified and utilized in \cite{peleg2007introduction} to demonstrate that the prekernel of a convex game coincides with the (pre)nucleolus (Lemma 5.7.2 in \cite{peleg2007introduction}).